 In New Zealand, drinking and driving is illegal – and rightly so.

 When we visit Queenstown, we like to include one wine tasting session every day or two.
-This allows us to explore a wide range of vineyards, without becoming intoxicated or paying for an expensive wine tour.
+This allows us to explore a wide range of vineyards, without becoming intoxicated or paying for a wine tour.

 One wine tasting should be equivalent to about 1-2 glasses of wine, which for most people will be comfortably under the safe and legal limit for driving.